Saulog Transit

-Saulog Transit Inc. is a bus transportation company in the Philippines servicing routes between Metro Manila, Cavite and Central Luzon.
+Saulog Transit Inc. is a bus company operating in the Philippines.
+It is owned by Genesis Transport, servicing provincial routes between Metro Manila, Cavite and Central Luzon.

 Etymology

-Saulog Transit Inc. was named after its founder, the late Eliseo Basa Saulog.
-Eliseo was fondly called Sayong by those close to him and Don Eliseo to every one else.
+Saulog Transit was named after its founder, the late Eliseo Basa Saulog.
+Eliseo was called Sayong by those close to him and Don Eliseo to everyone else.
 His wife was the pride of Malagasang 1st, Imus, Cavite, Philippines no other than Nieves Arguelles.
-They were blessed with nine children as follows: Ignacio, Luciano, Teodoro, Virginia, Dr. Melquiades, Ruben, Maura Saulog-Aguinaldo, Lilia Saulog-Venturina and Dr. Marietta Saulog-Vergara.
+They had nine children as follows: Ignacio, Luciano, Teodoro, Virginia, Dr. Melquiades, Ruben, Maura Saulog-Aguinaldo, Lilia Saulog-Venturina and Dr. Marietta Saulog-Vergara.

 History

-The company started operation in 1946 with orangy yellow, silver and dark green bus paint design.
-In 1974, Saulog Transit Inc. acquired the franchise of Villarey Transit, which it used to operate its sister company, Dagupan Bus Co., Inc. initially with only six Mitsubishi Fuso buses as part of its expansion in Northern Luzon.
+The company started operation in 1946 with orange yellow, silver, and dark green bus paint designs.
+In 1974, Saulog Transit Inc. acquired the franchise of Villarey Transit, which it used to operate its sister company, Dagupan Bus Company initially with only six Mitsubishi Fuso buses as part of its expansion in Northern Luzon.

-It was in 2010 when Saulog Transit and Genesis Transport Service Inc. signed a memorandum of agreement for the long time cooperation and allocation of the franchise of the former.
-Genesis Transport answered all of its assets of Saulog Transit when it was found out that the Saulog clan was unable to shoulder all of the annual contributions to SSS, Pag-ibig and PhilHealth.
-Hence, Saulog Transit and Dagupan Bus Co., Inc. acquired new bus units.